STEL-Pitt-BioE/HemoLens/Assembly/Micromanipulators/README.md

 HemoLens Micromanipulator
 ======

-A low-cost micromanipulator for precise, 3-axis movement of vessel scaffolds
+A low-cost micromanipulator for precise, 3-axis movement of vessel scaffolds.

 ## Building the VasoTracker Pressure Monitor: